Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 - Add possibility to run a job and afterwards directly and automatically the assembly service (for the option the assembly parameters need to be input in the request)
 - Add a possibility to download the video

-## Phase 2: Core Features
+## Phase 2: Implement Missing Core Features

-### 2.1 Video Management
-- Project organization
-- Video status tracking
-- Basic editing capabilities
-- Download/export options
-- Video preview player

-### 2.2 User Settings
-- Profile management
-- Notification preferences
-- Usage statistics

-## Phase 3: Payment / Billing / Subscription Integration
+### 2.1 Payment / Billing / Subscription Integration System

-### 3.1 Basic Subscription System
 - Implement Stripe integration
 - Create simple pricing plans with different features (e.g. number of videos, number of characters, number of scenes, etc.) and tokens (each subscription plan has a different number of tokens), each service has a different token consumption (e.g. image generation has a higher token consumption than voice generation, complete video generation has a higher token consumption than image generation) -> Calculation needs to be done for each service beforehand
 - Integrate additional token purchase options (e.g. 1000 tokens for $10, 5000 tokens for $50, 10000 tokens for $100, etc., exact pricing needs to be defined)